 Against Creedy’s advice Quinn lets them in, including female helicopter pilot Alex (Izabella Scorupco) and her crew of dragon-slaying free jumpers, or Archangels (life expectancy about 17 seconds).
 Van Zan’s team have also discovered the dragons’ weak spot, that their sight is poor just before sunset.

-Sadly but not entirely unexpectedly everything goes wrong and after another dragon attack, Creedy – funny, grubby-toothed (for now), shortbread-loving (probably), gorgeously Scottish (always) Creedy – is incinerated trying to rescue people from the upper floors of the castle.
-Goodbye G-Chris, hellooo… Chris.
+Sadly but not entirely unexpectedly everything goes wrong and after another dragon attack, Creedy – funny (mostly), grubby-toothed (for now), shortbread-loving (probably), gorgeously Scottish (always) Creedy – is incinerated trying to rescue people from the upper floors of the castle.

 Reign Of Fire‘s lack of commercial success has always baffled me.
 It’s no masterpiece but it is an exciting if doom-laden B-movie adventure that has stood the test of time rather well.
-The plot is enjoyably batshit, unless you’re the kind of person who likes conspiracy theories and thinks our beloved queen is a giant lizard, in which case welcome to alt-history.
+The plot is enjoyably batshit, unless you’re the kind of person who likes conspiracy theories and thinks our beloved queen is a giant lizard, in which case consider this film alt-history.

 And, thank goodness, everyone plays it completely straight.
 There’s also some brilliantly clunky backstory exposition, where characters who’ve known each other for years deliver unlikely dialogue: “you’re my best friend!”
 Creedy reminds Quinn in case he’d forgotten.
 No one says that in real life, unless it’s Freshers Week and they’re about to get matching tattoos with someone they’ve just met.